Harnessing Python's Context Managers for Resource Management: Patterns and Best Practices

 - Explicit return types from

-inform downstream code what it receives. - Tools like mypy can validate resource usage.
+__enter__inform downstream code what it receives. - Tools like mypy can validate resource usage.

 Asynchronous context managers

-For async code (e.g., network libraries such as aiohttp), use async with
+For async code (e.g., network libraries such as aiohttp), use async with and implement __aenter__/__aexit__.

 Example with a fake async connection: